Case Study of Panic Disorder: Casting Free Of Fear

 CBT Tools Used:

-- Socratic Questioning: challenging the 'what if' spiral.
+• Socratic Questioning: Interrupting the 'what if' cycle.

 Mindfulness and Breathing:

-- Introduced body-scan meditation every night to help with sleep and aid in calming the nervous system.
+• Added a nightly body-scan meditation which can help with sleep and relaxing the nervous system.

-- Identified early warning signs (increased body scanning, avoidant behaviour)
+• Early warning signs that were identified (increased body scanning and avoidant behaviour)

-- Coping strategies: exercise, journaling, calling a support buddy, etc.
+• Coping strategies: working out, journaling, calling a support buddy, etc.

-- Emergency toolkit: a calming playlist, a breathing script, and a variety of grounding exercises.
+• Emergency kit: A calming playlist, a breathing script, and a range of grounding exercises.

 Week 1-2: